| A History of Crow-puting My father, a retired electrical engineer, took up personal

 happy with how the photos look, intentionally keeping the image files small so they

+will load quicker on home modems.
+It is a compromise I'll have to tweak.
 The next step was to print out the color ad as a color label for

 the kit.
 Most of my HO kits have simple black & white labels but I wanted the